Vetledrage/WeatherApp/ARCHITECTURE.md

     A --> H
     B --> H
 ```
+### Solution to our operation, maintenance and further development

+It is evident that prioritizing user needs and preferences is paramount in software development.
+Our commitment to continuous improvement ensures that our product remains dynamic and responsive to evolving user expectations.

+Our application offers a comprehensive array of services designed to enhance user experience.
+From providing real-time weather updates to delivering targeted weather alerts through MetAlerts, our platform serves as a reliable resource for users.
+Recognizing the importance of engaging our primary demographic, aged 13-25, we have incorporated an informative screen tailored to their interests and requirements.

+While the current version of the settings screen lays the foundation for user customization, we recognize its potential for further refinement.
+Our vision includes implementing universal settings, allowing users to personalize every aspect of their experience, from font sizes to imagery.
+Additionally, we aim to introduce a dark mode feature, catering to individuals with visual sensitivities and enhancing readability.
+By prioritizing accessibility, we strive to align with WCAG requirements, fostering a more inclusive and user-friendly environment.

+Furthermore, we acknowledge the importance of optimizing the app for landscape mode, ensuring seamless usability across different device orientations.
+Our commitment to ongoing development underscores our dedication to delivering a robust and user-centric application.

 ### API-level
 We choose to develop the app using API-level 34, but it can run on as low a level as 28.
 We chose this API level as it is amongst the newer API-levels, known to be stable, and the team already have experince developing on this level.